The Body Snatcher (1945 film): Theatrical release

-On May 10, 1945, the film opened at the Hawaii Theatre in Hollywood, California.
+On May 10, 1945, the film opened at the Hawaii Theatre in Hollywood.
 A grave-robbing display was placed in the lobby, and the film was preceded by a live prologue on stage by actor Eric Jason, who sought a live patron to place into a coffin.
 The screening of The Body Snatcher was followed by the screening of another RKO-produced film, The Brighton Strangler (1945).

 The film opened at the Rialto on Broadway in New York City on May 25, 1945.

 Censorship

 On May 14, 1945, RKO executive Sid Kramer informed RKO that the film had been "condemned in its entirety by the city of Chicago and the state of Ohio, but with certain eliminations to be made, an adult permit at least will be forthcoming for Chicago.
 As for Ohio, a cut version of the picture has to be submitted for further consideration."
 The film required cuts not only in Ohio, but also New York, Kansas, and Pennsylvania.
 In England, censors removed the sequence featuring Gray's apparition towards the end of the film.
 Additionally, the film was initially banned in British Columbia, but it was passed after an appeal.

 The Catholic National Legion of Decency gave the film a "B" rating, deeming it "morally objectionable in part" due to "excessive gruesomeness".
 About this rating, Kramer stated: "I feel there is too much unanimity of opinion on the part of the people in the Legion about this picture to secure any better classification than the present one."